 Once inside your account settings, click Add or Remove managers.
 This option won’t appear if you have a personal channel instead of a brand channel.

 YouTube will redirect you to your Google account.
 Here you will have to click on Manage Permissions.

 3 Mobile verification

 To verify your identity, Google will prompt you on your mobile device.
 Google has more ways to confirm that it’s you: through a two-step authentication with Gmail or simply asking you to insert your Google password.

-Once authenticated, click on manage permissions again, and a window will pop up where you can check the members who are already managing the channel and their specific roles.
+Once authenticated, click on manage permissions again, and a window will pop up.
+Here you can check the members who are already YouTube managers of the channel and their specific roles.

 4 Choose the role